How can one of the most popular chew sticks on the planet be so dangerous for your pets, you ask?

 STEP 1: To The Tannery

 Normally, cattle hides are shipped from slaughterhouses to tanneries for processing.
-These hides are then treated with a chemical bath to help “preserve” the product during transport to help prevent spoilage.
+These hides are then treated with a chemical bath to help “preserve” the product during transport to help and delay the rate of decaying.

 Once at the tannery: the hides are soaked and treated with either an ash-lye solution or a highly toxic recipe of sodium sulphide liming.
 This process will help strip the hair and fat that maybe attached to the hides themselves.